Senior Citizen & People With Disabilities Tax Programs

 The claimant must own the home for which the exemption is claimed, either in total (fee owner), as a contract purchaser, or as a life estate.
 A home owned by a married couple or by co-tenants is considered owned by each spouse or cotenant.
 Only one person must meet the age or disability qualifications.
 The qualifying claimant must have an ownership interest as stated above.

-- The income of a person, other than a spouse, who does not have ownership interest and lives in the home.
+- The income of a person, other than a spouse or domestic partner, who does not have ownership interest and lives in the home.

 - However, the application must show any income the person contributes to the household

-- The income of a person who has ownership interest and lives elsewhere.
+- The income of a person, other than a spouse or domestic partner, who has ownership interest and lives elsewhere.

 - However, if someone living elsewhere has any ownership interest, the amount of the exemption will be based on the percentage of the claimant's interest in the property